voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 In the "after" example:

-- `valid-annotation-format` ensures the `@implements` lines use a valid story path and requirement ID format.
+- `valid-annotation-format` ensures the `@supports` lines use a valid story path and requirement ID format.
-- `valid-req-reference` validates that each requirement listed after `@implements` exists in the corresponding story file.
+- `valid-req-reference` validates that each requirement listed after `@supports` exists in the corresponding story file.

 #### Mixed usage during migration

-You can introduce `@implements` gradually without breaking existing code:
+You can introduce `@supports` gradually without breaking existing code:

 1. Leave existing `@story` and `@req` annotations in place.
-2. Add `@implements` lines that group requirements by story file.
+2. Add `@supports` lines that group requirements by story file.
 3. Run ESLint with `traceability/valid-annotation-format` and `traceability/valid-req-reference` enabled to confirm everything passes.
-4. Optionally, once you are comfortable, standardize on using `@implements` for multi-story integration functions while keeping `@story` + `@req` for simple, single-story code.
+4. Optionally, once you are comfortable, standardize on using `@supports` for multi-story integration functions while keeping `@story` + `@req` for simple, single-story code.

 Detailed semantics and edge cases (path validation, scoped requirement IDs, and multi-story fixtures) are ultimately governed by your own stories and requirements.
 For typical migrations, this guide together with the plugin’s API reference is sufficient.